mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

 demonstrate that :term:`chunks <chunk>` are migrating from ``firstset`` to ``secondset``.

-Congratulations you have converted a replica set into a sharded cluster where each shard is itself a replica set.
+When this procedure is complete, you will have converted a replica set into a sharded cluster where each shard is itself a replica set.